REDESIGNING A MOBILE APP

 OUR FINDINGS

-Users thought the weather survey was out of place on the homepage.
+The weather survey feels out of place on the homepage.

 COMPETITIVE FEATURE ANALYSIS